Recent Marketing FAME awards

 Upcoming campus visits

-If you’re located in Kansas or Oklahoma, a member of the FAME team — including Dr. Martin — may be stopping by your campus in March to say “hello,” answer your questions and make sure you have a copy of the 2018 edition of Marketing FAME.
-We’ll be in Texas and Nebraska in April, then in Tennessee, Georgia and Alabama in May.
+If you’re located in Tennessee or Indiana, a member of the FAME team — including Dr. Martin — may be stopping by your campus in June to say “hello,” answer your questions and make sure you have a copy of the 2018 edition of Marketing FAME.
+We’ll be in Kansas and Oklahoma in July, then in Missouri and Arkansas in August.

 If you’re an instructor and would like for Dr. Martin to speak to your class about Calendar-Led Marketing and Buyer Behavior, or more generally about Calendar-Led Planning, let us know and we’ll try to arrange it.
 If you’re a student and would like for Dr. Martin to speak at your school or to your student club/organization, tell your instructors about the marbleous opportunity and ask them to contact us.